Skip to content

 Why This Matters for FSI

 SEC Regulation S-P implements the privacy provisions of the Gramm-Leach-Bliley Act (GLBA) Title V for SEC-registered broker-dealers, investment advisers, and investment companies.
+In broker-dealer workflows, NPI generally flows from the consumer or customer to the broker-dealer that receives, stores, and processes it; Copilot controls should focus on safeguarding that customer information inside Microsoft 365 rather than describing a broker-to-consumer data transfer.
 The regulation requires financial institutions to:

 1. Provide privacy notices to customers describing information-sharing practices